phansch/philhansch.net/_posts/2013-01-13-pidefender-week2.md

 ---
-layout: post
+layout: "post"
-location: Berlin
+location: "Berlin"
-title: PiDefender Week 2
+title: "PiDefender Week 2"
 excerpt: "Just a few graphical updates.
 Also no download this week."
 aliases: ["2013/01/13/pidefender-week2/"]
 ---